 Constitution and government

-However, Sections 275–279 of the Constitution give constituent states the power to establish their own Sharia courts on civil matters.
+Sections 275–279 of the Constitution give constituent states the power to establish their own Sharia courts on civil matters.
 Abiding by Sharia law is required for Muslims in some states but optional in others and enforcement differs by state.
 Rulings and procedures are sometimes difficult to find.
 Christians are not obliged to abide by Sharia law in any of the 12 states.
+The introduction of criminal law aspects of Sharia, the continued State use of resources to fund the mosque construction, education of Kadis (Muslim judges), pilgrimages to Mecca (Hajj), and religious instruction in schools, mean that Islam is often regarded, and is in effect, the de facto State religion of numerous northern states.

 Proselytizing in public is illegal in some states, on the grounds that it deters ethnic conflict.
 Religious groups are required to have permits to build places of worship and to hold public gatherings.
 Christian and Islamic groups are required to register with the Corporate Affairs Commission (CAC) to do so.
 Religious discrimination is prohibited by law, but there are significant inter-religious social tensions.